Welcome to the Planning Department at the Council of the Isles of Scilly

 For information on how we handle data and Information associated with planning.
 Please see our Privacy Notice.

-The Planning Department discharges the Council's statutory planning and related duties and plays a key role in managing competing pressures to allow a viable community to thrive on the Isles of Scilly.
+The Planning Department discharges the Council's statutory planning and related duties and plays a key role in managing competing pressures to allow a viable and sustainable community to thrive on the Isles of Scilly.
 There is a balance to be struck between protecting our unique environment and allowing sufficient development to house local people and enable the economy to prosper and diversify.
-The purpose of planning after all is to effectively manage development and the use of land on behalf of the community.
+The purpose of planning after all is to effectively manage development and the use of land on behalf of the wider interests of the community.

-For the national planning context please visit the Planning Portal.
+For the national planning context please visit the Planning Portal or the Government's Website.
 The Planning Portal provides a guide detailing information on all aspects of the planning process.
 You can submit your planning application online from the Planning Portal website.

-The Department of Communities and Local Government have published a Plain English Guide to the Planning System which gives a good overview of the English planning system and how it works.
+The Department of Communities and Local Government (now known as the Department of Levelling-up, Housing and Communities) have published a Plain English Guide to the Planning System which gives a good overview of the English planning system and how it works.

 A list of locally set fees and charges for services offered by the department can be found here.
 Planning application fees, however, are not set locally but are set nationally by Central Government.
 The latest planning fees can be found here.
 Planning Fees increased nationally by 20% on 17th January 2018.
 There is a current government consultation of proposed fee increases which you can read online here: Information on how to make payments can be found by clicking this link.